Part 5.1: Streamlit Integration I

 streamlit run dashboards/tutorial_fixed_income_dashboard/app.py

-If the tutorial data does not exist yet, use the landing-page button to create the assets, translation table, and simulated prices.
+If the tutorial data does not exist yet, use the landing-page button to create the mock securities and simulated prices.

 Why this chapter is structured this way